springfall2008/batpred/docs/customisation.md

 ## Saving and restoring Predbat settings

-The selector **select.predbat_saverestore** can be used to save you current settings to a yaml file (kept in /config/predbat_save/) and to restore the settings from one of these files.
+The selector **select.predbat_saverestore** can be used to save your current Predbat settings to a yaml file (kept in the directory `/config/predbat_save/`) and to restore the settings from one of these files.

-Selecting **save current** will cause the settings to be save to a date/time stamped file.
-You can rename this file yourself in the HA filesystem to give it a more human readable name or delete it if you no longer want it.
-This is normally best done in the SSH window or via a Samba mount.
+Selecting the selector option **save current** will cause the settings to be saved to a date/time stamped file.
+You can rename this file yourself in the Home Assistant filesystem to give it a more human readable name, or delete it if you no longer want to keep it.
+This is normally best done in an SSH window or via a Samba mount.

-Selecting **restore default** will put all your settings back to the Predbat defaults.
+Selecting the option **restore default** will put all your settings back to the Predbat defaults.
-Before the the restore the current settings will be saved as **previous.yaml** should you have made a mistake you can restore them quickly again.
+Before the restore the current Predbat settings will be saved to the file **previous.yaml** - should you have made a mistake you can restore them quickly again.

 Selecting any of the .yaml files you have created will restore your settings from this file.
-Before the the restore the current settings will be saved as **previous.yaml** should you have made a mistake you can restore them quickly again.

 ![image](https://github.com/springfall2008/batpred/assets/48591903/209442c1-bd4d-4812-84e2-c5a81794bd1d)